-You will need to set your FSX to run in windowed mode (i.e. press ALT+ENTER, or turn off full screen mode in the FSX View menu) in order to display the FSISERVER form.
+You will need to set your sim to run in windowed mode (i.e. press ALT+ENTER, or turn off full screen mode in the FSX View menu) in order to display the FSI SERVER form.
 The server and all client displays will be paused whilst the dialog is active.

-The Live Weather Engine is enabled via the OpusFSI server program's Configuration dialog, accessed via the Configure button on the FSISERVER's main form.
+The Live Weather Engine is enabled via the OpusFSI server program's Configuration dialog, accessed via the Configure button on the FSI SERVER's main form or the Add-ons menu.